What Is A Matchmaker?

 Follow the roadmap below to make it a successful business experience that will convince you that matchmaking is the most efficient way to make new business contacts.

-Look at the list of the prime contractors who will be attending the Matchmaker.
+Look at the list of the prime contractors and agencies who will be attending the Matchmaker.
 These are the businesses to which you will market.
-Visit their websites for more information.
-Check the council website often as the list of primes will grow.
+Visit their websites for more information and check the council website often as the list of primes will expand.

 Once again, the websites for each prime contractor are the best source to determine whether they might be candidates for your service or product.
 Remember, use your time wisely!

-Remember to bring with you brochures, business cards and capabilitiy statements.
+Remember to bring with you brochures, business cards and capability statements.
 No bulky notebooks or samples.
 Also, make sure your website is up to date before giving out the address.

 While you’re at it, sign up for the free training!
 Registration is online and easy, however space is limited.
 You’ll need a credit card to register.